-Analysis: Marion County Fire Services has identified an impending service need of one transport/ambulance unit in regards to the area.
+Analysis: Marion County Fire Services has identified an impending service need of one suppression/non-transport unit and one transport/ambulance unit in regards to the area.
 The Comprehensive Plan does not establish a level of service for fire services.
 As identified by Fire Services, there is an operational deficiency for the area, however, no funds are currently budgeted to address the deficiency at this time; however, Marion County is currently exploring initiating a fire/emergency services impact fee(s) that may assist in resolving the identified operational deficiency.
 Staff finds the application may adversely affect the public interest depending on the timing of development and County efforts to address the existing operational deficiencies identified.

-8. Law enforcement.
-The Sheriff's Village District Office, located at 8230 SE 165th Mulberry Lane, The Villages, ±1.28 miles southeast of the subject property.
+- 8. Law enforcement.
+The Sheriff's Village District Office, located at 8230 SE 165th Mulberry Lane, The Villages, ±1.6 miles southeast of the subject property.
 The Comprehensive Plan does not establish a level of service standard for law enforcement/sheriff services.
-The Marion County Sheriff's Office (MCSO) comments (see Attachment G) estimate the project could result in 720 new residents.
-MCSO notes that with other pending and proposed development, affecting the operating level of service of deputies per 1,000 residents.
-As such, additional staffing would be necessary to cover those needs.
-Staff finds the application may adversely affect the public interesting depending on the timing of development and MCSO efforts to address operational needs for the area.

-9. Public schools.
+The Marion County Sheriff's Office (MCSO) comments (see Attachment G) estimated the project could result in 420 new residents and MCSO could absorb the calls created by those residents alone, but if there is other development in the area additional staffing would be necessary to cover those needs.
+Staff finds the application may adversely affect the public interesting depending on the timing of development and MCSO efforts to address operational needs for the area. - 9.
+Public schools.
 The following figures are provided by Marion County Public Schools (MCPS) for the current school year: Harbour View Elementary (102%), Lake Weir Middle School (92%), and Belleview High School (120%).
-Residential development of the site with 300 single-family detached residences would generate 32-elementary, 13-middle, and 22-high school students for a total of 67 students.
+Residential development of the site with 175 single-family detached residences would generate 19-elementary, 8-middle, and 13-high school students for a total of 39 students.
 While there are areas of overcrowding, overall, there is capacity within Marion County Schools.
 Staff notes the student generation information was based on the 2024-2025 school year, as the current 2025-2026 school year is only commencing at this time.

 Therefore, it is concluded that the application is consistent with this section.
 Therefore, the application's public-school impacts would not adversely affect the public interest.